PrinceJoshi312/VidSpeedExtention/README.md

-# Tempo — Browser-Neutral Video Speed Control Extension
+# Playback+ — Browser-Neutral Video Speed Control Extension

 A lightweight, high-performance browser extension (Manifest V3) that lets you control video playback speed on any website — YouTube, Vimeo, Netflix, custom HTML5 players, and more — using your numpad or standard keyboard.